 Dr. Jessica Timman Schwefel, mezzo-soprano, holds degrees in Voice Performance from the University of Wisconsin Madison (DMA and MM) and a Bachelor of Music Education Degree the University of Wisconsin Eau Claire.
 Her prior teaching experiences include four years teaching applied voice at the University of Wisconsin-Oshkosh, as well as University of Wisconsin-Madison, and UW Summer Music Clinic, and the Madison Academy of Music.
 Jessica's articles have been published recently in the Wisconsin School Musician Magazine and the NATS Journal of Singing.

 Jessica has performed in over thirty operatic productions with the Florentine Opera Company, Madison Opera, Candid Concert Opera, Opera for the Young, Fresco Opera Theatre, Milwaukee Opera Theatre, Stoughton Opera, UW Opera, among many other professional engagements.
 A number of her operatic credits include the roles of Prince Orlofsky (Die Fledermaus), Erika (Vanessa), Hansel (Hansel and Gretel), Meg Page (Falstaff), Cecilia March (Little Women), Zita (Gianni Schicchi).
 Dr. Timman Schwefel is currently a member of the Florentine Opera Chorus, and was Madison Opera’s Studio Artist for their 2012-2013 season.
 She has been a regular soloist with the Florentine Opera for their summer concert series “Florentine at the Lake” and their outdoor concert “Live at the Peck” at the Marcus Center.
-She performed the role of “Minnie” in their world premiere of the opera Sister Carrie in October 2016.
-She will also be appeared with the Madison Choral Project for their concerts during the 2016-2017 season.
-This summer, Jessica will be performing with Fresco Opera Theatre for their "Opera Unplugged" performances.
+This season, she will be performing with the chorus in The Merry Widow and singing the role of "Female Emilia" in Prince of Players.
+She will also appear with the Madison Choral Project for their concerts during the 2017-2018 season.
+This summer, Jessica performed with Fresco Opera Theatre for their "Opera Unplugged" performances.

 An accomplished soloist, Jessica has performed solo works the Oshkosh Chamber Singers, the South Shore Chorale, Waupaca Civic Orchestra and Chorus, UW Choral Union, UW Symphony Orchestra, UW Oshkosh Choirs, and the UW Oshkosh Symphony Orchestra.
 Her singing has also been heard on WPR programs such as “University of the Air”, "On Higher Ground" and "The Midday."